hailo-ai/hailo_model_zoo/docs/DATA.rst

 ------

-To evaluate/optimize/compile the face attribute models of the Hailo Model Zoo you should generate the CelebA TFRecord files (manual download is required).
+To evaluate/optimize/compile the face attribute models of the Hailo Model Zoo, generate the CelebA TFRecord files (manual download is required).